The Significance of Birthstones: Opal and October

 Opals through history

-Opals were believed by the Ancient Greeks to have the power of prophesy and foresight.
+Opals were believed by the Ancient Greeks to have the power of prophecy and foresight.
 In fact, the word ‘opal’ comes from the Greek opallios which means ‘to see a change in colour’.
 For the Romans, opals represented purity and hope.
 They were held in high esteem throughout history right up until the 19th century.

 In 1829, Sir Walter Scott’s book, Anne of Geierstein, transformed the perception of opals.
 The story is about an enchanted princess who wore an opal that changed colour depending on her mood.
 After holy water extinguished the stone’s natural fire, the princess died.
 After this, people began to associate opals with bad luck and within a year of the book’s publication, opal sales in Europe plummeted.